The Infatuation: EEEEEATSCON

-EEEEEATSCON is The Infatuation's annual food and music festival held at the Barker Hangar in Santa Monica, CA and Forest Hills Stadium in Forest Hills, NY.
-The event is described as a "Music Festival Catered Towards Food" and included restaurant vendors, musical acts, and speaking engagements.
+EEEEEATSCON is The Infatuation's food festival held at the Barker Hangar in Santa Monica, CA, Forest Hills Stadium in Forest Hills, NY, The Salt Shed in Chicago, IL, and Bayfront Park in Miami, FL.
+The event is described as a "food festival built in the spirit of a music festival" and includes restaurant vendors, speaking engagements, sponsor activations, and live performances.